Integrations are dynamic and flexible. The integration process is simple and involves two steps:

 Receiving Payloads

-You can see payloads that were received by All Quiet in the right pane and select them as a template / example for your attribute mapping.
+2. You can see payloads that were received by All Quiet in the left pane and select them as a template / example for your attribute mapping.

-The payload will always be in JSON format and wrap other formats like HTML or XML depending on your payload.
+3. The payload will always be in JSON format and wrap other formats like HTML or XML depending on your payload.
+We show the JSON in a json-edit-react component for better visability and usability.

 Learn more about generic webhooks here: Connect Generic Webhooks.